 Now as for the stranger anxiety; it is perfectly normal.
 She has not realized yet she is a separate little body from you.
 She is likely to get worse before it gets better!
 It may be that when you leave the room she will panic and be terrified you won’t come back.
 Babies have no concept of time, everything is NOW.
 So when the most special person is not there, all hell breaks loose!

 Sad for your Dad that she has not taken to him yet.
 It will come in time, but you can’t force a baby to like someone.
-It maybe he is bigger than she is used to, or smells different, his voice may be gruffer etc. Whereas your Mom, probably sounds and feels more like you.
+Maybe he is bigger than she is used to or smells different, his voice may be gruffer, etc. Whereas your Mom, probably sounds and feels more like you.
 My daughter rarely went to ANYONE, not even her father for nearly the first 12 months.
 So yes it is exhausting, but the more you try to force it the more distressed she will be.

 Try to play games with her and your father, you hold her while he plays peek a boo with her favorite toy – have him sing the same little rhyme each time he sees her so it becomes familiar.
 But really you just have to give her time, once she is a toddler he may well be her favorite person, who chases her or plays tickle games!

 Have fun with your wee girl, she will grow up before you know it, so make the most of this time when she is young.

 More On Babies’ Frustration And Stranger Anxiety